Updated: Jan 10

 For some of us, it's the "Monday Blues".
-We are uninspired and depressed.
-We want out and are not so patiently waiting for the weekend.
+We are uninspired and depressed and are not so patiently waiting for the weekend.

 Whatever bracket you fit into, I'm not here to judge.
 I understand both views because I could be in either one of them at any given Monday.

-So what is it that pulls me away from that inspired mindset and puts me in a uninspired, depressed, and anxious mood?
+So what is it that pulls me away from that inspired mindset and puts me in a uninspired mood?

 What stood out to me was the word Sea Change.
 This was my first time hearing it.
-It's often used to express a change, an alteration, a transformation, in one's way of living or being.
+It's often used to express a change, an alteration, or a transformation in one's way of living.